twinoak/twinoak.meshcore.standard-repeater-design-v2/README.md

 | Connector            |            | Low profile headers for adapters? | TBD                                                                                                      |           |

 Total: ~3.250DKK + TBD + solder/heatshrink/screws/wires/etc + shipping/customs/fees/etc

+## LTE-M providers

+### Lebara
+I've tried a Lebara SIM card, their cheapest plan, and it worked fine with the Walter MCU and could get contact with the internet without issues.

+### NexCon
+I tried nexcon.io as a LTE provider, they have a 25MB/month plan that is VERY cheap, like 1eur/month per SIM card including a management website that is VERY nice!
+Can highly recommend them, however i think they only serve commercial customers, but i'm unsure of that.